-As described in the Prospectus, the Fund has adopted a separate plan of distribution for Investor Class, Class A and Class C shares, pursuant to Rule 12b-1 under the 1940 Act (each, a "Plan" and collectively, the "Plans").
+As described in the Prospectus, each Fund has adopted a separate plan of distribution for Investor Class, Class A and Class C shares, pursuant to Rule 12b-1 under the 1940 Act (each, a "Plan" and collectively, the "Plans").
+In addition, the ALPS Global Opportunity Fund has adopted a separate Plan for its Class R shares.

-The Plans allow the Fund, as applicable, to use Investor Class, Class A, and/or Class C, assets to pay fees in connection with the distribution and marketing of Investor Class, Class A, or Class C shares and/or the provision of on-going shareholder services to Investor Class, Class A, or Class C shareholders.
-The Plan permits payment for services in connection with the administration of plans or programs that use Investor Class, Class A, and/or Class C shares of the Fund as their funding medium and for related expenses.
+The Plans allow each Fund, as applicable, to use Investor Class, Class A, Class C, and/or Class R assets to pay fees in connection with the distribution and marketing of Investor Class, Class A, Class C, or Class R shares and/or the provision of on-going shareholder services to Investor Class, Class A, Class C, or Class R shareholders.
+The Plan permits payment for services in connection with the administration of plans or programs that use Investor Class, Class A, Class C, and/or Class R shares of the Fund as their funding medium and for related expenses.

-The Plans permit the Fund to make total payments at an annual rate of up to 0.25% of the Fund's average daily net assets attributable to its Investor Class shares, and Class A shares, 0.75% of the Fund's average daily net assets attributable to its Class C shares.
+The Plans permit each Fund to make total payments at an annual rate of up to 0.25% of a Fund's average daily net assets attributable to its Investor Class shares, and Class A shares, 0.75% of a Fund's average daily net assets attributable to its Class C shares, and 0.75% of the ALPS Global Opportunity Fund's average daily net assets attributable to its Class R shares.